Iansogotthis/astroTutorial/src/pages/posts/post-2.md

 [Back to Blog](https://gryn-astro-demo.netlify.app/blog/)

-# My Second Post
+## My Second Post

-## New Learings
+### New Learings

 1. Familiarity with Astro - page building 'Imported my own first tint component from memory'
 2. learning to "walk around" vs code and Astro
 3. I'm learning how to use Markdown.

-## Taking Stock
+### Taking Stock

 - Feeling gooder than before though not good enough to be the goodest;
-  > thats goodly; i think ':]'
+   thats goodly; i think ':]'
-- Presently helping with the onslaught of imposter syndrome symptomatic
-  > "feels" that have been ongoing since "fgraduation"
+- Presently helping with the onslaught of imposter syndrome's  "symptomatic" feels" that have been ongoing since boot camp "graduation"

-## Whats Next
+### Whats Next

 - [ ] Keep Familiarizing Myself with this environment
+- [ ] implement a 'blog'